 At Vallarta Food Tours, we guide you to the best authentic Mexican food and street tacos in town.
-In this post, we guide you to the best 27 restaurants in Puerto Vallarta, for fine dining, with brilliant and creative chefs, who represent the very best of international gourmet cuisine in Puerto Vallarta.
+And in this post, we’re sharing with you the 39 best restaurants in Puerto Vallarta, for fine dining, with brilliant and creative chefs, who represent the very best of international gourmet cuisine in Puerto Vallarta.

-We have chosen the best restaurants in Puerto Vallarta and organized them by neighborhoods: Downtown, Old Town, Hotel Zone, Versalles, Marina Vallarta, and South Shore.
+We have chosen the best restaurants in Puerto Vallarta and organized them by neighborhoods: Downtown, Old Town, Hotel Zone, Versalles, Marina Vallarta, North Shore and South Shore.
 Buen Provecho!

 Best Restaurants – Downtown